-For more information, see the Technical preview for System Center Configuration Manager.
+For more information, see the Technical preview for Configuration Manager.

 Identify your version and branch

 To confirm the branch of your site, in the console go to Administration > Site Configuration > Sites, and open Hierarchy Settings.
-If there is an option to convert to the current branch and it is active, the site runs the LTSB version.
-When the site runs the current branch, this option is grayed out.
+If there's an active option to convert to the current branch, the site runs the LTSB version.
+When the site runs the current branch, the console disables this option.